DavideMariuzz0/TaskManagerBE/README.md

 ## Testing

-To run unit and integration tests for the application:
+To run unit tests for the application:

-`bash npm test `

-To run tests with coverage:

 ```bash
 npm run test